 — Focus and approach

 Transitional Territories Studio focuses on the question of urbanisation as the outcome of ever-changing interrelations between socio-ecological systems.
 We aim to research new forms of living and architecture that are informed by these interrelations, exploring the notions of connectivity, synchronicity, sensitivity, risk, and emergence as instances of urbanisation.
 Thus, the leading hypothesis is that the project must evolve vis-à-vis with the complexities, magnitudes and indeterminacies of urban change.
 At the core is the idea of the agency of design in disclosing new spatial relations, narratives and values through time.
-In this context, the infrastructural space is seen as a crucial medium – manifesting the programmatic dimensions and the transitional aspects of territorial, urban, and architectural projects.
+In this context, the infrastructure space is seen as a crucial medium – manifesting the programmatic dimensions and the transitional aspects of territorial, urban, and architectural projects.

 The complexity of contemporary societal, political, economic, and environmental challenges is best represented by uncertainty – the acknowledgement of deep levels of change and instability that questions the effectiveness of the plan.
 In this way, the apparatus of time, as spatial ontology, redefines the notion of spatial morphology.

 The project of the city and of the territory, as now informed by extreme ecologies, climate crisis, and economies of time, requires the envisioning of a design language, narrative and agency that mediates form, performance, and meaning under the influence of various states and scales of control.
 That is, the structure of space must be capable of anticipating, preparing and reacting to both continuous and/or disruptive changes while maintaining the sense of cultural belonging and representation.
 In this way, the plan (and its infrastructure) operates through the understanding of changes from the scale of the body, to communities crossing the entire territory.
 At the core is the idea of the agency of design as a medium that generates new spatial narratives and values through time.

 The central question of the studio is how biophysical, socioeconomic, cultural and political changes (and related risks) in maritime, riverine, and/or delta landscapes can be addressed with innovative designs.
 The scale can vary from buildings, constructions and public works to urban areas, landscapes and regions.